LongJunCai/DeepDriver/README.md

 - CNN, the convNet, including LetNet, FNN, and so on.
 - RNN/LSTM, used for sequential strings handeling
 - Bi-LSTM
+- W2V supports also is added already
 - Encoder-Decoder framework and so on.

 This framework provides some examples:
 - NLP: Chinese word segmentation
 - CNN txt classification
+- QA samples